After blockbuster book The Marrow Thieves, 'peer pressure' led Cherie Dimaline to pen sequel Hunting by Stars

 Rose from The Marrow Thieves is back as well.

-Rose is another character that Dimaline loved writing.
-In fact, Hunting by Stars is as much her story as it is French's, she said.
+Hunting by Stars is as much Rose's story as it is French's, Dimaline said.

 I love Rose because she does the thing that I wish I could have done when I was a young woman, which is to live free of shame.

-"Rose was that ability for me to imagine, young femininity without any sort of roles being imposed on her — and of course, we see roles trying to be imposed upon her — and the ways in which she rebels against them," Dimaline said.
+"Rose was that ability for me to imagine young femininity without any sort of roles being imposed on her — and of course, we see roles trying to be imposed upon her — and the ways in which she rebels against them," Dimaline explained.

 All the Ontario-born Dimaline has ever wanted to do since she was a kid was to write.
-The registered and claimed member of the Métis Nation of Ontario hails from the Georgian Bay Métis Community with section 35 Indigenous rights.
+The registered and claimed member of the Métis Nation of Ontario hails from the Georgian Bay Métis Community.
 It is this specificity — and connection to identity — that shapes all of her stories.

 "My community is across the bay from an Ontario town called Penetanguishene.
 There was one road that would lead from the town to the community and back," she told The Next Chapter in 2019.